mfkiwl/openCologne-PCIE/README.md

 ![CM4 I/O with PCIE "Slot" connector](0.doc/images/CM4-IO-with-PCIE-Slot.jpg)
 ![CM4 I/O with PCIE M.2 connector](0.doc/images/CM4-IO-with-PCIE-M2.jpg)

-As our two new boards are becoming ready, we will gradually switch to openPCIE backplane which features:
+With our two new boards becoming ready, we will be gradually switching to openPCIE backplane which features:
 - "Slots" on one side
 - M.2s on the other
 - RootComplex as a plug-in card, for interoperability testing with [RaspberryPi](https://www.raspberrypi.com) and Xilinx Artix-7 .
-- on-board (soldered-down) PCIE Switch for interoperability testing of the most typical use-case, which is when RootPort is not directly connected to EndPoints
+- on-board (soldered-down) PCIE Switch for interoperability testing the most typical use-case, which is when RootPort is not directly connected to EndPoints

-As the final step, we will test them within PC host, using both "Slot" and M.2 connectivity options.
+In the final step, we will test them within PC host, using both "Slot" and M.2 connectivity options.

 ![Interop with RPI5.png](0.doc/images/PCIE-interop-with-RPI5.jpg)

 For additional detail, please jump to [1.pcb/README.md](1.pcb/README.md)

 --------------------

 # RTL Architecture

-#### References:

 For additional detail, please jump to [2.rtl/README.md](2.rtl/README.md)